NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 For each Plant loop and AirLoopHVAC a table is created that has:
 - Component Type (normal components including Connector:Splitter and Connector:Mixer)
 - Component Name
-- Loop Name
+- Zone Name (for demand side)
-- Plant side/Demand side
+- Loop side (supply side/demand side)
 - Order (2nd of 5 items on branch, items in parallel after split would have same number)
 - Branch Name
 - Split (either y/n or “split 3 of 5”)
-- node name in
+- node name in (multiple names for mixer)
-- node name out
+- node name out (multiple names for splitter)
+- other control objects that reference node in as sensor (or node out?)
+- other control objects that reference node in as actuator (or node out?)

+Will this completely describe the zone equipment?

-Probably also need table to describe the components on an outdoor air branch.
+Probably also need a table to describe the components on an outdoor air branch.

-The table would also need to include where controllers, setpoint managers, and other items that reference nodes.
+The table would list where controllers, setpoint managers, and other items that reference nodes.

-The BND file will also be reviewd for what can easily be added to the topology report with minimal effort.
+Additionally, the BND file may also be reviewed for what can easily be added to the topology report with minimal effort.

 #### Coil Sizing Details - Coil Connections ####

-New table under current Coil Sizing Details report called "Coil Connections".
+A new table under the current Coil Sizing Details report called "Coil Connections".
 Each row would be a coil:

 - Coil Name
 - Coil Type*